 Below are a few types of supplements and their uses for your senior pet:

 - Pre- and probiotics: There are both pre- and probiotics for dogs and pre- and probiotics for cats.
-In both types of pets, these supplements are thought to support the digestive system, aiding in proper digestion.
+In both types of pets, these supplements are thought to support the digestive system, which could help with proper digestion.